-Democrats promised “No Climate, No Deal.”
+Democrats promised “No climate, no deal.”
 But they haven't decided what that means.

 Part of the lingering fuzziness is due to the timing of Biden’s negotiations with Republicans.
 “No climate, no deal” became a rallying cry in mid-June, but it wasn’t until a few weeks later that Biden announced his deal.
 While some things made their way into the $579 billion package—including funding for public transport, electric vehicle charging stations, and a promise to replace all of America’s lead pipes—it disappointed climate activists like Evan Weber, the Sunrise Movement’s political director, who described the measures as “scraps” compared to what Biden called for in his initial $2.3 trillion proposal.

-The compromise inspired yet another Sunrise Movement protest that accused Biden of being a “coward” for agreeing to a deal that did little to combat what Biden himself had called an “existential threat.
+The compromise inspired yet another Sunrise Movement protest, which accused Biden of being a “coward” for agreeing to a deal that did little to combat what Biden himself had called an “existential threat.”
 This time, hundreds of demonstrators showed up—as did progressive members of Congress, including Ocasio-Cortez and Rep. Jamaal Bowman (D-N.Y.).
 The White House has tacitly recognized these critiques.
-Days after the deal with Republicans was reached, White House advisor Anita Dunn and climate czar Gina McCarthy authored a June 29 memo urging Congress to attach a bevy of climate measures to any reconciliation deal.
+Days after the deal with Republicans was reached, White House adviser Anita Dunn and climate czar Gina McCarthy authored a June 29 memo urging Congress to attach a bevy of climate measures to any reconciliation deal.
 Biden reiterated his call for a clean electricity standard in a speech last Thursday.

-The biggest point of leverage the “No Climate, No Deal” senators have is the party’s one-vote majority in the Senate, allowing any individual senator to tank a bill for not being progressive enough.
+The biggest point of leverage the “no climate, no deal” senators have is the party’s one-vote majority in the Senate, allowing any individual senator to tank a bill for not being progressive enough.
 But that cuts both ways: several moderate Democrats have rejected too high a price tag for reconciliation.
-And so far this year it’s been the moderates who have been more willing to watch a Biden priority crash, while progressives have tended to accommodate in order to ensure that at least some version of a bill passes.
+And so far this year it’s been the moderates who have been more willing to watch a Biden priority crash, while progressives have tended to accommodate to ensure that at least some version of a bill passes.

 Schatz hopes his colleagues find cohesion and cautioned them to remain “intensely flexible” as they head into negotiations.
 “This is not about whether one legislator or the other gets to enact her or his longtime project,” he tells me gravely.
 “This is about the fact that the planet is on fire, and the most powerful country in the world is about to do something about it.”